What is the status of EU-Iran relations?

 Find out more

-EU-Iran relations are coordinated at the level of the European Union by the EEAS Iran Task Force, which was established after the conclusion of the of the JCPOA in 2015 and which reports directly to the EEAS Deputy Secretary General for Political Affairs.
+EU-Iran relations are coordinated at the level of the European Union by the EEAS Division, which was established after the conclusion of the of the JCPOA in 2015 and which reports directly to the EEAS Deputy Secretary General for Political Affairs.

 The EU does not currently have a Delegation in Iran, It is therefore represented by the member state holding the Presidency of the Council of the EU.
-Currently the EU is represented by the Embassy of France until 30 June 2022 followed by the Embassy of Czech Republic as of 01 July 2022.
+Currently the EU is represented by the Embassy of Czech Republic as of 01 July 2022 and by the Embassy of Sweden as of 01 January 2023.

 What is the JCPOA?

 The Joint Comprehensive Plan of Action (JCPOA), also known as the Iran Nuclear deal, is a key element of the global nuclear non-proliferation architecture endorsed by UN Security Council Resolution 2231(2015).

 As coordinator of the Joint Commission, the High Representative leads the work to oversee implementation and preserve the JCPOA.
 The High Representative or his/her designated representative – the EEAS Deputy Secretary General for Political Affairs – chairs the quarterly meetings of the Joint Commission.

 The JCPOA is a robust verifiable agreement that sets a series of strict limitations on Iran's access to nuclear material and sensitive equipment.
 In addition, the agreement gives the International Atomic Energy Agency (IAEA) unprecedented access to monitor and verify Iran's programme.

 Regrettably, on 8 May 2018 the President of the United States announced the withdrawal of the United States from the JCPOA.
 Therefore, as of 9 May 2018, the United States does not participate in any JCPOA-related activities or meetings.